 The central themes of human emotion and experience, particularly: rejection, loneliness, longing, trauma and its psychological impacts, are ironically explored through an entity that is not considered human by any other character in the novel.
 These themes influence the monster’s perception of humanity and himself and lay at the heart of his concerns.
 Which is the way people perceive and judge him based just on his physical attributes.
 That in a way, society is just as responsible for creating the “monster” of Frankenstein’s Monster.
 His trauma and treatment had shunned him towards the very qualities he once hated of mankind.
 This point is most visible in the monologue made by this entity (the monster) When Robert Walton finds him kneeling beside Victor Frankenstein.
 “Once I falsely hoped to meet with beings who, pardoning my outward form, would love me for the excellent qualities which I was capable of unfolding”.
 This disheartening statement made by the monster enraptures most of its entire concerns and tragedies which have plagued it since the dawn of its creation.

 It is also this outward form that has led him to be rejected numerous times by society.
 In fact, Victor’s first instinct upon seeing his creation is to flee, even though he literally assembled all the pieces together himself and tried in vain to make the Monster “beautiful”.
 By increasing his frame, giving him pearly white teeth and luxurious hair.
 However, upon awakening, Victor is horrified at the Montser’s visage and immediately flees the scene leaving behind a fully grown 8-foot tall, disfigured toddler.
 The Monster’s physical form is so horrifying to Victor on their first encounter that he tells Robert, “No mortal could express the horror of that countenance.
-A mummy again endued with animation could not be so hideous as that wretch” (Shellye ch 5; pg36.)
+A mummy again endued with animation could not be so hideous as that wretch” (Shellye Ch 5; pg36.)
 We see his rhetoric hardly change during course of the novel.
 As evidenced by his second encounter with the Monster when he calls him the “devil” (Shellye ch10; pg69) he then continues to say “begone, vile insect!
 Or rather.
 Stay, that I might trample you to dust.”
 The Monster notes that he hardly finds Victor’s reaction towards him surprising, but not for the crime he committed against his brother or his family but for his “wretched” appearance.
 A term used a quite frequently in the novel.
 The significance of which, defines The Monster’s character.
 His character and being is naturally attracted to goodness and benevolence but that side of him is consistently undermined by how he is treated.
 He even says, “to be great and virtuous appeared the highest honour that can befall a sensitive being” (Shellye ch11, pg87).
 However, the Monster also makes good on his words, by collecting firewood for the small family of cottagers he lives next to so ease the burden on Felix (chap shelly ch12,p82), and immediately seizing to steal food from them when he saw they themselves had barely enough to eat.